-Starting a freelance career can be overwhelming, especially if you have no experience.
-However, everyone has to start somewhere!
-The good news is that freelancing is open to anyone willing to learn, build skills, and put in the effort.
-In this guide, we’ll cover step-by-step how to start freelancing with no experience, from choosing a niche to landing your first clients.
+Starting a freelance career can feel overwhelming, especially when you have no prior experience.
+Many beginners struggle with questions like: Where do I start?
+How do I get my first client?
+What should I charge?
+The good news is that freelancing is open to anyone willing to learn, build their skills, and put in the effort.

 Step 1: Choose Your Freelancing Niche